geophile/marcel/README.md

 ```

 What you would like to do is to take each `File` in the resulting stream, and
 delete it.
-The `args` operator takes items arriving on the input
+The `args` operator takes values arriving in the input
-stream, and makes them available to operators.
+stream, and binds them to pipeline parameters.
+Those parameters are then just ordinary variables, and so they are available
+to operators inside the pipeline.
 So to do the file removal:

 ```shell script
 ls -f | select (f: now() - f.mtime > days(100)) | args [f: rm (f)]